AlexanderWedekind/Time_Table_Sharing/Learning-log.md

 Not sure about how I will layout this.
 Will experiment and see what's most usefull.

+### 30/12/24

+Couldn't debug the js as error only showed up after bundling and serving.
+Wasn't able to tell wher in source code error comes from as the client's erroe message stack trace just refers to the bundled code, not the source code.
+Here's what to do:

+- create source map while bundling with esbuild; flag: --sourcemap
+- this will be inline in code.
+- to protect sourcecode (if not public anyway) make source map hidden; flag: --sourcemap=hidden
+- delete comment in bundled code, linking to the sourcemap, to prevent browser automatically looking for it
+- another option: have soucemap available only in development Serve app locally and debug. don't expose source file in production.
+- to debug locally: in stall sourcemad explorer; npm install -g source-map-explorer; run it on bundled code and the map: source-map-explorer [bundled code].js [bundled code].js.map
+- can also debug locally in vscode with the .map file and use that to locate original error; source-map-explorer toll does this

 ### 26/12/26

 **To do later:**